Hailey Baldwin Bieber Shares Throwback Beach Bikini Photos To Celebrate Earth Day

 “Catching all the waves,” a fourth supporter said.

-Although the photos were taken before Hailey and her husband Justin Bieber were under quarantine along with the majority of the world, Hailey seems to be taking her new reality in stride.
-In addition to frequently going on Instagram live with her hubby, Hailey has also been sharing content from past photo shoots and campaigns with her followers.
+Although the photos were taken before Hailey and her husband Justin Bieber went under quarantine along with the majority of the world, she seems to be taking her new reality in stride.
+In addition to frequently going on Instagram live with her hubby, Hailey has also been sharing content from past shoots and campaigns with her followers.